Code-Institute-Submissions/milestone_2_rpoas/README.md

     4. Press submit with an email address that is already on the mailing list.
 A message should appear to inform user that the email address is already on the list and a link option for an email to the sent to the address to allow the user to update their details.
     5. Attempt to enter letters in the number fields.
     6. Press submit after completing all required fields and entering a new email address.
 A message should appear to thank the user for subscribing.
 An email should be sent to the email address provided in the form.
+    7. Client checks MailChimp account to ensure that relevant information is transferred to database is expected format when form is successfully completed.

 * Responsive Grid
     1. Change screen resolution to check that fields are mainly in one/two columns in small screens and increase to two/three columns on bigger screens.